 Why Go Beyond?

 Readers have asked why I decided to write Beyond this Life, a novel of the near death experience.
 After all, my previous works focused on peacemaking in the nonfiction genre.
-Yet the transition makes perfect sense, as my desire to write Beyond This Life was fueled by reflections on peacemaking.
-Reconciliation efforts, I discovered, screeched to a halt when parties did not know their true nature, when they could not answer the question, “Who am I—really?”
+Yet the transition makes perfect sense, as my desire to write Beyond This Life was fueled by my reflections on peacemaking.

-In the course of life’s more mundane events, we typically overlook deep questions regarding our innate human or spiritual nature.
-We leave such reflection to monks sequestered in monasteries or to pontificating philosophers.
-However, when we become entangled in conflict, our situation changes dramatically.
-We must assess the validity of our perceptions.
+However, when we’re entangled in conflict, our situation changes dramatically.
+We’re pushed to assess the validity of our perceptions.
 Are we viewing events accurately?
-We are forced to evaluate our assumptions.
+And we are forced to evaluate our views and assumptions.
 Are we tracking with reality?
 Or has our bias led us into the weeds?

 What is the primary change or shift in viewpoint?
 We no longer see our opponent as solely a biological entity to be coerced, manipulated, herded, controlled, drugged, or enslaved to our desires.
 Rather, we see the person sitting across the table from us as an immortal soul endowed with divine qualities: with the image and likeness of God.
-We discover someone with whom we can collaborate in a search for mutual benefit.
-We discover a soul we might be able to love, someone who would also like to sculpt away the detritus of the False Self to reveal Divine Self.
+We see someone with whom we can collaborate in a search for mutual benefit.
+We see a soul we might be able to love, someone who would like to sculpt away the detritus of the False Self to reveal Divine Self.

 Thus, Beyond This Life, a novel of the near death experience, is not a huge departure from my past themes.
-Beyond invites readers to journey past the mundane.
+Beyond invites readers to journey beyond the mundane.
 It invites readers to suspend disbelief for a few moments to consider spiritual views that might ordinarily be veiled.
 It invites readers to find joy in a journey to other realms that may exist just beyond our view.
-Perhaps during that fleeting journey Beyond This Life the reader will discover new paths to peace.
+Perhaps during that fleeting journey Beyond This Life, the reader will discover new paths to peace.
 That is my hope.

 Share this Post: